National Museum of Ireland (Archeology & History)

 Declaration of Independence, by matempo

-The original proclamation of independence is here, oddly written in English rather than Irish.
+The original proclamation of independence is here, perhaps surprisingly written in English rather than Irish.

 A fascinating and unusual exhibition is Clothes from the Bogs, woolen clothes hundreds of years old preserved in the unique anaerobic and acidic conditions found in Ireland’s bogs.